Alimir/wp-ulike/readme.txt

 == Changelog ==

-= 4.0.2 =
+= 4.0.3 =
+* Added: A new option for some users who have upgraded to version +4 and deleted their old logs which can add the number of old likes to the new figures.
+* Added: A new condition to hide "leave review" banner.
-* Removed: Pro banner display from general notices.
+* Removed: Pro banner display from main dashboard.
+* Fixed: Some small issues.

 = 4.0.2 =
 * Added: An option to remove plugin admin notices.